 At Holy Spirit, we consider sports to be an integral part of the mission of the school and the formation of our young men and women.
 Participation on a team teaches students the value of cooperation, sacrifice and sportsmanship and provides opportunities for the development and exercise of leadership skills.
 We strive for excellence in every sport, and often achieve it, and we teach our athletes to be magnanimous and charitable in victory.
 In parallel, when our athletes are not victorious, we impart to them that one of the true benefits of participating is in the effort and the journey, and that losing gracefully builds the kind of character that will serve them for the rest of their lives.

 Yet, as proud as we are of these accomplishments, we are even more proud of the fact that the size of Holy Spirit allows each and every student, from the novice to the superstar, to participate meaningfully in athletics.
-We have a "no-cut" policy on our teams, which enables every student to join a team and benefit from that experience.
-Moreover, athletes can play on more than one team at Holy Spirit, unlike at many other, larger schools, where a year-round commitment to one sport is often required.
+Athletes can play on more than one team at Holy Spirit, unlike at many other, larger schools, where a year-round commitment to one sport is often required.

 We also have a dedicated parent community that supports the teams through "Cougars Corner," an annual Poker Night and Golf Tournament, and other activities.
 In addition, Holy Spirit has used its programs to support local charities, most notably through the "Pink Games" put on by our Varsity Girls Basketball and Soccer teams, which have raised thousands of dollars for St. Joseph's Mercy Care.

 In short, Holy Spirit has a vibrant sports heritage and community, which embody the school's motto: Ministrãre non ministrãrĩ.

 Holy Spirit Prep competes in the Georgia Independent School Association in class AAA, region 1.